-Washington, D.C. – House Science, Space, and Technology Committee Chairman Lamar Smith (R-Texas) today sent a letter to Secretary of State John Kerry urging the Department to rely on its own extensive scientific analysis and not let political interventio
+Washington, D.C. – Science, Space, and Technology Committee Chairman Lamar Smith (R-Texas) and Environment Subcommittee Chairman Chris Stewart (R-Utah) today sent a letter to the White House Office of Management and Budget (OMB)

 Washington, D.C. – The Energy Subcommittee today held a hearing to examine challenges and opportunities in setting priorities for the Department of Energy (DOE) Office of Science.
 Witnesses provided comment on the draft legislation Enabling Innovation for Science, Technology, and Energy in America Act, or EINSTEIN America Act.